kzisopoulos/finapp-nx-mono/README.md

 - Frontend App
 - Backend App
-- Drizzle ORM
+- Prisma ORM
-- Postgres db
+- Sqlite db /w Turso

+Sqlite and turso brief:

+1. You run the migration against local db
+2. You then use the command to push the migration to turso